Yilmazhb/Hospital-statistics-in-Germany/README.md

     Specifically, the problem lies in the fact that valuable insights about disease patterns, age distributions, and gender-specific differences remain hidden within the available hospital data.
 Health policymakers, hospital managers, and public health experts lack clear visibility into questions such as: Which diseases burden the system the most?
 Are there age-specific risk groups that require special attention?
 How do disease patterns differ between men and women?

   - ### How I Plan On Solving the Problem:
     I address this problem through a comprehensive SQL-based analysis of German hospital statistics.
 My approach involves systematically examining the raw hospital data and transforming it into actionable insights.
 Using advanced SQL techniques, I break down the data across various dimensions: by diagnosis categories, age groups and gender.
 My goal is to create a data-driven foundation that enables healthcare institutions to make more accurate forecasts,                                                  develop targeted prevention measures, and allocate their limited resources more efficiently.
 The analysis not only reveals current states but also provides the methodological basis for future trend analyses and comparative studies.

+### Technologies Used

+Tool: Microsoft SQL

+Skills: Joins, CTEs, aggregate functions, Case

+### Dataset:  The dataset is sourced from Germany's official data portal "GovData – Das Datenportal für Deutschland", providing authoritative hospital statistics with ICD-10 classifications, patient demographics, and nationwide coverage.
+This represents official public health data from the German healthcare system.

 # Questions I Wanted To Answer From the Dataset: